 For a segment defined by two points, basicType is #segment and nodeType is #’2pts’.

 The subclasses of DrGMathItem implement the parentsEqual:.
-In DrGSegment2ptsItem we cross check if the extremities of the segments are the same points:
+In DrGSegment2ptsItem, we cross-check if the extremities of the segments are the same points:

 parentsEqual: aMathItem